kappter/blocktime/grok/README.markdown

 5. **Generate Report**:
    - Enter your name in the report section.
    - Tap/click "Generate Report" to see a summary, table, and pie chart.
-   - The summary includes total hours, top category, and motivational text.
+   - The summary includes total hours, top category, and motivational text (e.g., "Great job, [Name]! 🎉").
 6. **Download PDF**:
-   - Tap/click "Download PDF" to save the report as a PDF (includes name, summary, table, and chart).
+   - Tap/click "Download PDF" to save the report as `BlockTime_Report_[Name].pdf` (includes name, summary, table, and chart).
 7. **Reset**:
    - Tap/click "Reset" to clear the grid.
 8. **Toggle Theme**: